 Check the owner’s manual to see the service interval and change the chaincase oil if it’s past due.
 You should also inspect the chaincase oil for metal particles or a milky appearance, which indicates water contamination.
 Change the oil using a formula specifically designed for snowmobiles so that your vehicle is properly lubricated and its drivetrain components keep their longevity.

-6. Lubricate moving parts and chassis
+6. Lubricate the snowmobile’s moving parts and chassis

 7. Maintain the battery